Dorogawa Onsen 洞川温泉

 Dorogawa Onsen is located at the foot of sacred Mt.
 Omine in central Nara Prefecture.
-When not soaking in its healing baths and enjoying the old-town atmosphere, explore the nearby Mitarai Valley and the World Heritage Tenkawa Village .
+When you are not soaking in its healing baths and enjoying the old-town atmosphere, explore the nearby Mitarai Valley and the World Heritage Tenkawa Village .

-Dorogawa Onsen is accessible via the Kintetsu Line from Kyoto, Osaka, or Nara, changing to a bus at Shimouchiguchi Station.
+Dorogawa Onsen is accessible via the Kintetsu Line from Kyoto, Osaka, or Nara; then you change to a bus at Shimouchiguchi Station.

-The train ride to Shimoichiguchi Station takes about 1 hour 40 minutes from Kyoto Station, 1 hour 25 minutes from Osaka's Abenohashi Station, and 50 minutes from Kintetsu Nara Station.
+The train ride to Shimoichiguchi Station takes about an hour and 40 minutes from Kyoto Station, an hour and 25 minutes from Osaka's Abenohashi Station, and 50 minutes from Kintetsu Nara Station.

 A bus will bring you from Shimoichiguchi Station to Dorogawa Onsen in about an hour.

 The springs at Dorogawa originate at the foot of sacred Mt.
-Omine , a major center of worship for practitioners of Shugendo, an esoteric religion blending Buddhism, Shinto, and mountain worship that originated in the 8th century.
+Omine , a major center of worship for practitioners of Shugendo, an esoteric religion blending Buddhism, Shinto, and mountain worship that originated in the eighth century.

-The town's high elevation and mild 26⁰C hot springs makes it the perfect summer retreat.
-The quaint, well-preserved townscape lined with inns, restaurants and souvenir shops harkens to its heyday as a popular onsen destination in the post-war era.
+The town's high elevation and mild hot springs, with a temperature of 26 degrees Celcius, make it the perfect summer retreat.
+The quaint, well-preserved townscape lined with inns, restaurants, and souvenir shops harkens back to its heyday as a popular onsen destination in the post-war era.

 At night, wander outside after your evening soak to see the main street transformed by the flickering lanterns lining the way.
 Feel free to follow the lead of the Japanese and head out in your yukata robe and sandals.

-Dorogawa Onsen is a short distance from Kinpusen-ji Temple , where Shugendo mountain ascetics congregate in August to venture up Mt.
+Dorogawa Onsen is a short distance from Kinpusenji Temple , where Shugendo mountain ascetics congregate in August to venture up Mt.
 Omine .
-You may witness the lead priests in their distinctive white garb blowing conch shells while leading groups of pilgrims bearing staffs and ringing bells during that time.
+You may witness the lead priests in their distinctive white garb blowing conch shells while leading groups of pilgrims bearing staffs and ringing bells during this time.

 While the surrounding temples and shrines have lifted the traditional ban on female visitors, Mt.
 Omine itself remains off-limits.

-If you are in the area in early August, take in the Dorogawa Gyoja Festival, with processions of masked dancers in summer robes.
-It’s part of a lively celebration of Shugendo founder En-no-Gyoja's legendary return from exile.
-You’ll see many of the Shugendo mountain ascetics in town during this time.
+If you are in the area in early August, take in the Dorogawa Gyoja Festival, which features processions of masked dancers in summer robes.
+It is part of a lively celebration of Shugendo founder En no Gyoja's legendary return from exile.
+You will see many of the Shugendo mountain ascetics in town during this time.

-From Dorogawa Onsen, an easy 4.5-kilometer walking trail leads to the pristine Mitarai Canyon and the nearby village of Tenkawa , where you can explore some superb limestone caves.
+From Dorogawa Onsen, an easy 4.5-kilometer walking trail leads to the pristine Mitarai Valley and the nearby village of Tenkawa , where you can explore some superb limestone caves.
 Tenkawa is a World Heritage site, part of the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range .